ryanemmans/city-explorer-api/README.md

 ## Credit and Collaborations
 <!-- Give credit (and a link) to other people or resources that helped you build this application. -->

-Collaborated with Kyle Cohen on MRRC diagram and outline.
+- Collaborated with Kyle Cohen on MRRC diagram and outline.
+- Credit to TAs Hexx King and Michael Eclavea for their help.

 ### Additional Resources